eyeck3/literate-potato/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

+The program will tell you when a horse will be available or what horses are available on a given day.
+Users of the program can check a horse's status

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.